MeetKai/functionary/README.md

 The model determines when to execute functions, whether in parallel or serially, and can understand their outputs.
 It only triggers functions as needed.
 Function definitions are given as JSON Schema Objects, similar to OpenAI GPT function calls.

-Documentation is available at [https://functionary.meetkai.com/](https://functionary.meetkai.com/).
+Documentation and more examples: [https://functionary.meetkai.com/](https://functionary.meetkai.com/).

-CodeLabs-style Guides and Tutorials using Functionary are available at [https://functionary.meetkai.com/guides](https://functionary.meetkai.com/guides).

 ### Setup